xen0n/gosmopolitan/README.md

     the respective user preference, or the timezone as dictated by the domain logic.

+## Caveats

+Note that the checks implemented here are only suitable for codebases with the following characteristics, and may not suit your particular project's needs:

+* Originally developed for an audience using non-Latin writing system(s),
+* Returns bare strings intended for humans containing such non-Latin characters, and
+* May occasionally (or frequently) refer to the local timezone.

+For example, the lints may prove valuable if you're revamping a web service originally targetting the Chinese market (hence producing strings with Chinese characters all over the place) to be more i18n-aware.
+Conversely, if you want to identify some of the i18n-naïve places in an English-only app, the linter will output nothing.

 ## golangci-lint integration

 `gosmopolitan` is not integrated into [`golangci-lint`][gcl-home] yet, but